PlEASE JOIN US AND SUPPORT THE ADIRONDACK FRIENDS OF REFUGEES & IMMIGRANTS!

 Scenes from a rally at the Underground Railroad Museum in 2017.

-Our Rally for Fleeing Immigrants & Refugees - April 22, 10am in Keeseville, New York, was very successful, and had front page coverage in the Sunday, April 23, 2017 Plattsburgh Press-Republican!
+Our Rally for Fleeing Immigrants & Refugees on April 22, 2017 in Keeseville, New York, was very successful, and had front page coverage in the Sunday, April 23, 2017 Plattsburgh Press-Republican!
 Click HERE and HERE to read the article.

 Teachers Meaghan Webb and Tara Valachovic along with Willsboro Central Superintendent Steve Broadwell are coordinating the New York project, which is themed here and abroad around the topic of dreams.
 Champlain Valley Friends of Refugees Chair Bob Harsh taught the basics of photography at the school.